jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Number-Of-Terms-Of-Service.md

 **1.** **Service Content**

 1.1 "Service" in the terms refers to the Digivoice service and related technical and network support services that JD Cloud provides to you at xdata.jdcloud.com.
-Including Data Factory service, Data Compute, JD MapReduce service, Stream Hub service and Stream Compute service.
+Including Data Integration Service, Data Factory Service, Data Compute, JD MapReduce service, Stream Hub service and Stream Compute service.

 1.2 The services provided by Digivoice must comply with the provisions of the Service Terms.